Viridian-VI/Viridian-VI/readme.md

 ## About me

 I’m currently working on learning Git and preparing my profile to be used as a portfolio.
-I have about 4 projects written in a .txt file to help get me started and they all cover different types of applications (except IoT).
+I have about 4 projects written in a .txt file to help get me started and they all cover different types of applications.
-I’m currently learning C (alongside additional low-level concepts), C# (my main language), SQL (for potential work with databases) and Ruby (for web development using RubyOnRails).
+I’m currently learning C (alongside low-level concepts), C#, SQL, Ruby (with RubyOnRails), and Rust.

 I’m looking to collaborate on simple projects that can teach me how to advance my knowledge and develop my collaboration skills with other programmers.
 I’m looking for help with building this portfolio so I may find work in Software development.
 I'm willing to accept any advice, suggestions and resources to make my coding journey easier.